 More at British Association of Clinical Dental Technology, bacdt.org.uk, Dental Technologists Association, dta-uk.org and General Dental Council, gdc-uk.org.

 Dentists lead the dental care team.
 They diagnose problems, identify treatments, carry out dental surgery and advise patients.
 Some work in high street practices, others in hospitals or the community.
-You need three highgrade A-levels (including chemistry), or equivalent to enter an approved dental surgery degree.
+You need three high-grade A-levels (including chemistry), or equivalent to enter an approved dental surgery degree.
 Some dental schools run a pre-dental year for applicants with non-science subjects.
 A small number of graduate-entry courses are available.
-You must register with the General Dental Council.
+Once you've qualified, you'll need to register with the General Dental Council.